 The team of international experts met in California last November to discuss the latest developments and plan the next steps in a conservation effort that has already lasted decades.
 But the scientists had nothing positive to share.
 The analysis of acoustic monitoring data found that nearly half the population had been lost between 2015 and 2016.
 90% of the population has disappeared since 2011.

-To put these numbers in perspective: The current estimate of 30 individuals represents just 0.6% of the original population estimated to be 5,000 individuals strong in the 1930s.
+To put these numbers in perspective: The current estimate of 30 individuals represents just 5% of the population estimated to exist in 1997, when about 600 individuals were believed to remain.

 Learn more about the vaquita